qwx9/strangepg/README.md

 ## Usage

-strangepg requires at least one input file as argument.
+strangepg requires one input file as argument.
-It currently supports graphs in GFA format.
+It currently only supports graphs in GFA format.

 ```bash
 strangepg file.gfa